 NOTE: SUPPORTING DOCUMENTATION FOR UNEMPLOYMENT INSURANCE OR THE CALCULATION OF THE WEEKLY PAYMENT MUST BE IN THE PARTICIPANT'S FILE.

-Action: Staff shall implement this directive.

-Inquiries: Questions regarding this policy should be directed to Justin Al-Igoe at jaligoe@mwse.org
+- Action: Staff shall implement this directive. - Inquiries: Questions regarding this policy should be directed to Misty Shulters at mshulters@mwse.org